roschart/talks/measure-everithing/measure.md

 .footnote[Stanley Smith Stevens wrote an article called “On the Theory of Scales and Measurement.”]

 --
-- .**Nominal** measurements are simply “set membership” statements.
+* **Nominal** measurements are simply “set membership” statements.
 Ejem  male or famele

 --
-- **Ordinal** scales, however, allow us to say one value is “more” than another, but not by how much.
+* **Ordinal** scales, however, allow us to say one value is “more” than another, but not by how much.
 Ejem.
 5 stars rating

 --
--  **Interval**, the gaps between the numbers are comparable, Zero is relative. ºC
+*  **Interval**, the gaps between the numbers are comparable, Zero is relative. ºC

---
-- **Ratio** can be added, subtracted, multiplied, and divided in a way that makes sense.
-Zero is relative. ºF, money
+* **Ratio** can be added, subtracted, multiplied, and divided in a way that makes sense.
+Zero has meaning. ºK, money

 ---
 # Bayesian Measurement: A Pragmatic Concept for Decisions